cmu-delphi/delphi-epidata/docs/api/digital_surveillance_sensors.md

 | **Temporal Scope Start** | 2010w40 |
 | **License** | [CC BY](https://creativecommons.org/licenses/by/4.0/) |

+## Overview
+{: .no_toc}

-This endpoint provides access to the Digital Surveillance Sensors of [Delphi](https://delphi.cmu.edu/).
-It aggregates signals from various digital sources, such as search query volumes, Wikipedia page views, and Twitter posts, to track disease activity before official reports are available.
+This endpoint provides access to Delphi's digital surveillance sensor estimates for seasonal influenza-like illness (ILI).
+It aggregates signals from multiple digital sources, including Google Health Trends, Wikipedia access counts, Twitter posts, and CDC web traffic, to provide real-time indicators of flu activity before official clinical reports are finalized.

 General topics not specific to any particular endpoint are discussed in the [API overview](README.md).
 Such topics include: